1Shubham7/portfolio-me/content/experience/cncf-oras.md

 CNCF is the open source, vendor-neutral hub of cloud native computing, hosting projects like Kubernetes and Prometheus to make cloud native universal and sustainable.

-I contributed to CNCF ORAS
+I contributed to 2 repositories of CNCF ORAS: oras and oras-www.

 ## Learnings

 - Worked and connected with highly skilled developers.
 - Worked with the documentation part of the website.
 - Worked on the Golang part of the project and had 6 PRs merged into the project as of now (10th Aug 2023)
 - Learned about how to navigate a professional codebase and how to contribute to it.